zcrumley/Phishing-Report-Parser/README.md

 A user receives a suspicious email and saves it as an `.eml` file.
 The analyst runs the parser against the file and quickly receives a structured report showing the sender information, authentication results, extracted links, sender domains, and a preview of the email body.

 The analyst can then use that information to support a phishing investigation, document findings, and decide whether further review is needed.

+**SIEM Alerting:** Because the parser saves findings in structured JSON format, the output could be monitored by a SIEM and used to trigger alerts.
+Rules could be written to detect failed SPF/DKIM/DMARC results, sender domain mismatches, suspicious URLs, or risky attachment types.

 ---